Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### The result of the Sprint Review is...

-- [ ] Incomplete Product Backlog Items have been reviewed and returned to the top of the Product Backlog.
+- [ ] incomplete Product Backlog Items have been reviewed and returned to the top of the Product Backlog.
-- [ ] The Increment has been demonstrated to Stakeholders.
+- [ ] the Increment has been demonstrated to Stakeholders.
-- [x] A revised Product Backlog that defines the probable Product Backlog items for the next Sprint.
+- [x] a revised Product Backlog that defines the probable Product Backlog items for the next Sprint.
-- [ ] Acceptance (or rejection) of all Product Backlog Items.
+- [ ] acceptance (or rejection) of all Product Backlog Items.

 **[⬆ Back to Top](#table-of-contents)**